Virginia-iGEM/igem-wikibrick/README.md

 ### Known Issues

-- `gulp publish` sometimes doesn't perform the URL replace.
-Reason is unknown; workaround is to enter `gulp live build` then `gulp live push:content` following a `gulp pulish` that fails to rewrite relative URLs.
+- `gulp publish -l` sometimes doesn't perform the URL replace.
+Reason is unknown; workaround is to enter `gulp build -l` then `gulp push:content -l` following a `gulp publish -l` that fails to rewrite relative URLs.
 - Upload timeouts will _sometimes_ throw large, verbose errors that aren't caught by our error handling code.
   - Same for login timeouts
   - Fork igemwiki-api and modify line ~90 of upload.js to correctly catch timeout errors instead of erroring out before...
 Continuing execution on user input.